-We meet at Fiumicino Airport or Rome Termini Train Station in Rome, board our comfortable minibus and enjoy the stunning countryside as we head into Abruzzo.
+Marco and Katri will meet you this morning at Termini Train Station in Rome.
+Together, we will board our comfortable minibus and enjoy the stunning countryside as we head into Abruzzo.

-Our first stop is Santo Stefano di Sessanio, and it will be our base for the next two days.
+Our first stop is Santo Stefano di Sessanio, and it will be our base for the next three nights.
 Spend time settling-in, rest from your journey, or explore this quaint medieval village, one of our favourite in Abruzzo.
 And don’t worry about getting lost, we will find you!

-Santo Stefano di Sessanio has been voted as one of the most beautiful villages in Italy and has drawn the attention of Lucio Dalla, the Italian singer/songwriter, and George Clooney, who starred in the movie “The American”, which was filmed here.
+Santo Stefano di Sessanio has been voted as one of the most beautiful villages in Italy and has drawn the attention of Lucio Dalla, the Italian singer/songwriter, and George Clooney, who starred in the movie “The American”, which was filmed in this area.

 In the evening, we will make our way down through cobbled laneways and beneath ancient archways to the best restaurant in the village.
-In the dining room that has remained unchanged since primitive times, we will celebrate the beginning of our adventure together over local wine and meals re-created from original recipes.
+In the dining room that has remained unchanged for centuries, we will celebrate the beginning of our adventure together over local wine and meals re-created from original recipes.

 This morning we leave Santo Stefano di Sessanio for the day and head into one of the highest pastures of Europe, the alpine meadow of Campo Imperatore, known fondly as Italy’s “Little Tibet”.
 Here, at 1800m above sea level, we can see the highest peak in the Apennines, The Corno Grande.
 Campo Imperatore is home to one of Italy’s oldest ski resorts and its hotel was once Benito Mussolini’s prison until he was found and freed by German commandos in 1943.